pdjr-n2k/OneWireAddress/README.md

 Set this address object to a specified value.

 **Parameters**
-- `address` - byte array used to specify the new address.
+- `address` - 8-byte array used to specify the new address.

 ---